abmist/fintopicsnet/README.md

 `python manage.py runserver`

-Now you can open up your browser and in the URL bar enter `http://127.0.0.1:8000`
+Once the project is runnig, you can open up your browser and in the URL bar enter `http://127.0.0.1:8000`

-Create a superuser:
+Now you have to create a superuser:

 `python manage.py createsuperuser`

-Access to admin panel to create subjects for the forum:
+Access to admin panel:

 `http://127.0.0.1:8000/admin/`

+Go to Accounts/Users, select your new user that you have created and add the rest of the details (*first name*, *last name*, *profile picture*...).

+Go to Threads/Subjects so as to create subjects for the forum.

 If you want to test the register, use the following credit card data: